The Cost of Living in Spain

-At today's exchange rate (around 1.15 euros to the pound), grocery bills in Spain are about 10-15% lower than the cost of UK grocery bills as long as you cook most meals yourself
+At today's exchange rate (around 1.10 euros to the pound or a bit less), grocery bills in Spain are a little lower than the cost of UK grocery bills as long as you cook most meals yourself

 and don't mind substituting ingredients.
 If you use a lot of pre-prepared foods and/or you like your little foreign

 luxuries then the cost is likely to be the same or a little less than what you'd spend in the UK.